richardporuthoor/well-thats-just-prime/README.md

 ## Background

 You can find the instructions for this lab [here](https://morethanequations.com/Computer-Science/Labs/2024-12-10-hello-world).
-Update `main.cpp` with the code for your submission.
+Update `hello.cpp` with the code for your submission.

 ## (Optional) CMake Setup